Haredi Judaism: History

 In Germany, the opponents of Reform rallied to Samson Raphael Hirsch, who led a secession from German Jewish communal organizations to form a strictly Orthodox movement, with its own network of synagogues and religious schools.
 His approach was to accept the tools of modern scholarship and apply them in defence of Orthodox Judaism.
 In the Polish–Lithuanian Commonwealth (including areas traditionally considered Lithuanian), Jews true to traditional values gathered under the banner of Agudas Shlumei Emunei Yisroel.

 Moses Sofer was opposed to any philosophical, social, or practical change to customary Orthodox practice.
 Thus, he did not allow any secular studies to be added to the curriculum of his Pressburg Yeshiva.
 Sofer's student Moshe Schick, together with Sofer's sons Shimon and Samuel Benjamin, took an active role in arguing against the Reform movement.
 Others, such as Hillel Lichtenstein, advocated an even more stringent position for Orthodoxy.

-A major historic event was the meltdown after the Universal Israelite Congress of 1868–1869 in Pest.
+A major historic event was the meltdown after the Universal Israelite Congress of 1868–1869 in Pest, Hungary.
 In an attempt to unify all streams of Judaism under one constitution, the Orthodox offered the Shulchan Aruch as the ruling Code of law and observance.
 This was dismissed by the reformists, leading many Orthodox rabbis to resign from the Congress and form their own social and political groups.
 Hungarian Jewry split into two major institutionally sectarian groups: Orthodox, and Neolog.
 However, some communities refused to join either of the groups, calling themselves "Status Quo".

 Schick demonstrated support in 1877 for the separatist policies of Samson Raphael Hirsch in Germany.
 Schick's own son was enrolled in the Hildesheimer Rabbinical Seminary, headed by Azriel Hildesheimer, which taught secular studies.
 Hirsch, however, did not reciprocate, and expressed astonishment at Schick's halakhic contortions in condemning even those Status Quo communities that clearly adhered to halakha.
 Lichtenstein opposed Hildesheimer, and his son Hirsh Hildesheimer, as they made use of the German language in sermons from the pulpit and seemed to lean in the direction of Zionism.